Winter storm wreaks havoc on central, Northeast U.S.

 More than 100 million people across at least 25 states were under winter weather alerts on Thursday, CNN reported.

+After the storm dumped heavy snow on the Midwest on Wednesday, parts of the region were forecast to see another 6 inches (15 cm) of snow on Thursday, accompanied by high winds of up to 35 miles (56 km) per hour.

+The storm wreaked havoc on air travel as more than 4,000 U.S. flights were canceled by midday, Flightaware.com reported.
+Some 2,000 flights were canceled in and out of Dallas airports alone.

-A damaging ice storm is underway in portions of Texas, Arkansas and Kentucky.
+A damaging ice storm was underway in portions of Texas, Arkansas, Kentucky and Tennessee.
 More than a half inch of ice may accumulate by Friday morning in some spots, possibly causing power outages, tree damage and dangerous travel conditions, the weather service warned.

-After the storm dumped heavy snow on the Midwest on Wednesday, parts of the region could see another 6 inches (15 cm) of snow on Thursday.
-The snow will be accompanied by high winds of up to 35 miles (56 km) per hour that could significantly reduce visibility.
+"Everything will freeze overnight and heighten the potential for black ice tomorrow," The Arkansas Department of Transportation warned in a tweet.

+More than 220,000 homes and businesses in Texas, Arkansas, Mississippi and Tennessee were without power on Thursday afternoon, Poweroutages.us reported.

 The storm will push temperatures down.
 Highs in many places across the Plains and Mississippi Valley will be between 20-40 degrees below average over the next few days, the NWS said.